sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 It looks neater, however, it has the same issues as the `if` statement.

-I> Optional chaining operator (`?.`) was introduced in ECMAScript 2020, and allows us to access methods or properties of an object only when they exists.
-This saves us an `if` condition and often makes code simpler.

-I usually try to avoid these kinds of conditions and make sure all optional parameters are available, even if empty, so I could access them without checking if they are available first.
+I usually try to avoid these kinds of conditions and make sure all optional parameters are available, even if empty, so I can access them without checking if they are available first.

 My favorite way to do it is by lifting the condition to the function head using optional function parameters: